5 Important Facts about Workplace Violence

 The injuries from workplace violence can be devastating, and many people suffer emotionally after a violent attack.
 If you were the victim of violence while on the job, it’s likely that you’ll qualify for workers’ compensation benefits.

 Unfortunately, sometimes the process of applying and getting approval for workers’ comp is long and difficult when most people need their benefits immediately.
-Fortunately, working with a Raleigh workers’ compensation lawyer from Law Office of Sam Scudder, may speed up the process.
+Fortunately, working with a Morehead City workers’ compensation lawyer from Law Office of Sam Scudder, may speed up the process.
 Call us today at (252) 222-0227 so we can assist you in pursuing the benefits you need and deserve.